lamakye7/fxanalytic_cv/README.md

 - Integration with real-time trading data.

 ## Author
-This project was developed by [Your Name], a Data Scientist passionate about AI-driven trading insights.
+This project was developed by Louis Amakye, a Data Scientist passionate about AI-driven trading insights.

 ---
 For questions, issues, or contributions, please create an issue on the GitHub repository.